eaasi/user-handbook/source/guide/import-resource.rst

   For example, An operating system installer might contain a boot floppy and then multiple CD-ROMs.
 The floppy image and the CD-ROM images must be considered and imported as different resources, but the CD-ROM images should likely be imported together as a single resource.

+You can change the Physical Format of many/all files associated with the resource at once by using the Select All button.
+When multiple files are selected in the import menu, changing the Physical Format of one file will change the Physical Format of *all* files selected accordingly.

 Once all desired files have been selected, click "Finish Import" at the top of the page: